Fleet Air Arm: F-35B Lightning II

-Rotary
+Rotary-wing aircraft

 Today the largest section of the FAA is the rotary wing section.
 Pilots designated for rotary wing service train under No. 1 Flying Training School at RAF Shawbury.
 The school is a tri-Service organisation consisting of civilian and military instructors (including Naval instructors and a Naval Air Squadron) that take the student from basic flying through to more advanced flying such as instrument flying, navigation, formation and captaincy.